OpenNMT/OpenNMT-py/README.md

     - SentencePiece does not support pretokenized input.
 This requires carefulness with the `pretokenize` (must **not** be set) or `predetokenize` parameters (should be set, if input is tokenized), and resharding.
     - BPE requires segmenting the word vocabulary in advance to produce a segmentation mapping.

-1. Cleaner structure of sharded directory.
 1. Ability to reuse already sharded corpora, without resorting to symlink-hacks.

     - Usually preferable to shard everything once and then turn off certain tasks by setting their weight to zero, but this is not always possible e.g. when adding back-translation later in the project.

-1. Automatically determine input corpus sizes.

-    - The corpus size is used for the balanced mixing of corpora within a task.
-    - It could also be used to ensure shards of even size, but this is not yet implemented.

 1. Some parameters are currently not possible to override in train data config.